-This time last year, The Telegraph published an article on the most common New Year’s resolutions.
+Around this time of year, you read lots on about goals for the year ahead.
+The Telegraph published an article on the most common New Year’s resolutions.
 As you would expect, top of the list is exercise.
 Actually, the top four most common resolutions are along the same lines.

 It seems we are fairly homogeneous in our goals to live a healthier life through diet and exercise.
 And no doubt this year will be no different.